Motorcycle drag racing

-Motorcycles in the Top Fuel category are fueled by nitro methane and can make nearly 1,500 horsepower.
+Motorcycles in the Top Fuel category are fueled by nitro methane and can make nearly 1,500 horsepower, which like their car counterparts, race to 1,000 feet (in effect since 2024 for NHRA events).
 From a standing start they can cover the first 60 feet in less than a second and can reach 200 mph in less than eighth-mile or 660 feet.

-The current world record is held by Top Fuel Veteran Larry "Spiderman" McBride who covered the quarter-mile in 5.50 seconds at 264 MPH on 21 November 2019 recorded at South Georgia Motorsports Park.
+The current record is held by Top Fuel Veteran Larry "Spiderman" McBride who covered the thousand foot distance in 4.797 seconds with a terminal velocity of 248.71 MPH on September 21, 2025 at zMax Dragway during the Carolina Nationals.

-Elmer Trett is considered by many to be the greatest motorcycle drag racer ever.
-Before his untimely death in 1996 at Indianapolis Raceway Park, Trett recorded a 6.06.